Skip to content

 Objectives

-Students will summarize the key events, principal actors, and chronological arc of the persecution and mass violence against the Rohingya in Myanmar (escalating sharply in 2016 – 2017 and continuing at present) in a concise paragraph or visual organizer, demonstrating accurate use of period‑appropriate historical vocabulary.
+Students will be able to summarize the key events, actors, and timeline of the Rohingya in Myanmar (escalating sharply in 2016 – 2017 and continuing at present) by analyzing documents and visual sources from the Rohingya Genocide Case Study.

 Essential Questions